wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/guide/install-ansible.rst

 #.
 Return to the Ansible server and add the public key (``id_rsa.pub``) of the Ansible server to the ``~/.ssh/authorized_keys`` file in the $HOME directory of the Wazuh server using SSH.

    #.
-From the Ansible server, run the following command:
+From the Ansible server, run the following command.
+Using this command will prompt you for the password of the user you are connecting with:

       .. code-block:: console